shilppatel913/LearnSpring/README.md

 them and make changes accordingly.
 Spring IOC supports primitive datatypes, Collection type and user defined types and works well with each of them equally.

+**Lifecycle methods of Spring IOC**
+There are two important methods which will be called while creating a bean in our configuration file.
+1) public void init()- You can change the function name but not the signature
+2) public void destroy()- You can change the function name but not the signature

+The init() method initializes all the work beforehand like connecting to the db or integrating a particular webservice in the configuration file.
+The destroy() method closes all the open connections or webservices and stores the work for later purposes when the user is not using the system anymore.

+The sequential steps while creating a bean are as follows :
+1) Creating object of the bean.
+2) Setting the values of the attributes of that object with setter and constructor injection.
+3) Calling init() method
+4) Reading and using the bean.
+5) destroy() method is called.
+6) Closing the bean.